tnichols217/notes/AIQS 100/Thi Bui - Reading Response.md

-1. Identify an important theme in the text; 2) identify two examples that support this particular theme; 3) express your critical stance or opinion on this theme.
+1. Identify an important theme in the text
+2. Identify two examples that support this particular theme
+3. Express your critical stance or opinion on this theme

+> [!def]
+>